airlexi/Equivariant_ISIC/README.md

 ![SAMPLE2](./ReadmeFiles/ISIC_0000002.jpg)
 > Figure 2. malignant sample of the Dataset

 The dataset with input sizes 1024x1024 can be downloaded at https://www.kaggle.com/c/siim-isic-melanoma-classification/data.
-Chris Deotte provides alread resized datasets here, to avoid huge downloads see here: https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/164092.
+Chris Deotte provides alread resized datasets to avoid huge downloads, see here: https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/164092.

 ## Goal
 The aim of the project is to show that using General E(2)-Equivariant Steerable CNNs for skin lesion analysis is beneficial.
 Li, Yu et al. already demonstrated the effectiveness of using rotation equivariant networks for skin lesion segmentation in their paper: "Deeply Supervised Rotation Equivariant Network for Lesion Segmentation in Dermoscopy Images".
 This leads to the conclusion, that using rotation equivariant networks for the SIIM-ISIC 2020 challenge would be also beneficial.